ankschoubey/old-blog/_posts/2021-09-23-custom-ui-library.md

 ## In general the rule is

 > if you are using a UI Element twice, wrap it in a custom component.

+## Implementation Lesson

+- 2022 Oct 14: Separate Domain Code From Technical Code
+  - This is classic Domain Driven Design.
+This applies as much to frontend as to backend.